 Very active – six to seven days per week of strenuous exercise = BMR x 1.725

-Extra active – athletes who train even twice per day = BMR x 1.9
+Extremely active – athletes who train even twice per day = BMR x 1.9

 In case none of these calculations get you the accurate results you’re looking for, you can consult with your doctor or nutritionist for better results.

 Now, if you’re on a caloric deficit to lose weight, here’s how you can calculate yours.
 Take your maintenance calories from the above formulas and reduce your calories by 500 to 1000.
-In general, if you cut 500 to 1,000 calories a day from your typical diet, you’ll lose about one pound (0.5 kilograms) a week (8).
+In general, if you cut 500 to 1,000 calories a day from your typical diet, you could lose about one pound (0.5 kilograms) a week (8).

 How To Create A Caloric Deficit?

-- Consume fewer calories through dieting
+- Consume fewer calories on a regular basis

 - Increase your daily physical activity through exercise